tomedunn/the-finished-book/_theory/adventuring-day-history/adventuring-day-history.md

     <figcaption>Shows the average number of encounters that can fit into a full Adventuring Day with an even mix of Medium and Hard difficulties.</figcaption>
 </figure>

-To shed light on where this disagreement likely comes from, we need to look back at how the encounter build and adventuring day rules for 5th edition evolved over time.
-Starting with the D&D Next playtest.
+To shed light on where this disagreement likely comes from, we need to look back at how the encounter building and adventuring day rules for 5th edition evolved over time, starting with the D&D Next playtest.

 # DnD Next Playtest